chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 3. After installing these programs, clone this repository to use the R scripts on your computer.
 Within the GitHub site, you can click on 'Clone or Download' to save the files to a convenient location on your computer.

 4. You will need to install the R packages required for the toolkit.
 To do so, use RStudio to open the script “Step1_InstallPackages.R” included in the 'data-file-orientation-toolkit' folder.
 Run this script by clicking the 'Run' button.
 The script includes checks to verify that the packages below from CRAN are installed successfully:
     - 'plyr',
     - 'dplyr',
     - 'data.table',
     - 'readxl',
     - 'bit64',
     - 'descr',
     - 'tinytex',
     - 'stringr',
     - 'gdata',
     - 'knitr',
     - 'ggplot2',
     - 'ggthemes',
     - 'dataQualityR',
     - 'lvplot',
     - 'fda',
     - 'tables',
     - 'RDIDQ',
     - 'validate',
     - 'VIM',
     - 'lvplot',
     - 'tidyr',
     - 'gridExtra',
     - 'yaml',
     - 'devtools',
     - 'glue',
     - 'lazyeval',
     - 'caTools',
     - 'bitops',
     - 'rmarkdown'.

     In addition, one package 'tabplot' needs to be installed from GitHub.

     **Please make sure you are using the latest version of R (3.6.1 as of August 2019) to install 'tabplot'.** Note that the installation of 'tabplot' may produce warning messages, but as long as you use the latest version of R, the installation should proceed successfully.

     For more information on R packages, see the following DataCamp tutorial (https://www.datacamp.com/community/tutorials/r-packages-guide).

 ### Modify '.Rmd' R Markdown files and 'setup.yml' files to generate report

 5. Next, using RStudio, navigate to the 'data-file-orientation-toolkit' folder and open the master 'Toolkit.Rmd' R Markdown script.
 You may also open the setup file 'setup.yml' in the same folder.
-Follow the instructions below to customize the input and R code for these files and other .Rmd R Markdown scripts in the subfolders. to your data file described below.
-After following these instructions, running 'Toolkit.Rmd' by clicking the 'knit' button in RStudio will produce a report with data quality analysis for your data file.
+Follow the instructions below to customize the input and R code for these files and other .Rmd R Markdown scripts in the subfolders to correspond with your data file.
+After following these instructions, clicking the 'knit' button in RStudio to run 'Toolkit.Rmd' will produce a report with data quality analysis for your data file.

 ## Example Data File and Report for Testing
 In this repository, we include an example data file 'test_data_file.csv' we simulated for users to test and explore the toolkit.
-The file is a longitudinal dataset of benefit recipients that tracks cases/households over time for each month they are recorded in the file.
+The file is a longitudinal dataset representing benefit recipients tracking cases/households over time for each month they are recorded in the file.
 A codebook for this test dataset is provided in the text file 'Codebook for test_data_file.txt.'

 The master R script 'Toolkit.Rmd' and set up file 'setup.yml' incorporate defaults to analyze this data file.
 However, you may modify the report output and functionality through changes to these scripts (see the 'Modifying the output' section below).

 An example output report from the toolkit based on this data file is also provided in 'Toolkit_Output_Example.html'.

-**IMPORTANT NOTE:** We recommend reading through the Sections 1 to 5 of the example report Toolkit_Output_Example.html' and/or the text of 'Toolkit.Rmd' to orient yourself to the toolkit before running it to produce your report.
-First, the report introduces conducting data quality assessment, including assessing data relevance, which we recommend as an early step for investigation a data file.
-Second, reading through this text will orient the user to the content of the report and how to set it up.
+**IMPORTANT NOTE:** We recommend reading through Sections 1 to 5 of the example report Toolkit_Output_Example.html' and/or the text of 'Toolkit.Rmd' to orient yourself to the toolkit before running it to produce your report.
+Reading through this text will orient the user to the content of the report and how to set it up.
+In addition, the report introduces conducting data quality assessment, including understanding data relevance, which we recommend as an early step for investigation a data file.

 ## Format of Data Files Needed for Toolkit
 'test_data_file.csv' provides an example of the data file format needed for the toolkit.
 The toolkit is best suited to analyze data that come in a longitudinal 'long' format, containing a column for an ID variable identifying unique entities (for example, households) and a time variable to track the entities over time.
 This 'rectangular' data file would have rows for the units/time periods and columns for the variables.
 A user should avoid duplicate records for units/time periods.
 (A check for duplicates is planned for a later version of the toolkit.)